National Water Information System: Map View

 Navigating in ESRI Maps

 You can navigate (move your view) in two dimensions in any ESRI Map.
-To pan (move the map), do one of the following: Additionally, you can zoom in or out by moving the cursor over a location and using the mouse scroll button to zoom in or out on that location.
-To center and zoom in on a location, you can also double click on the location.
+To pan (move the map), do one of the following:- Click and hold the mouse buttons to drag the map

 Using the Navigation Controls